-- P2 and P3 instances are available only in select AWS regions.
+- P3 instances are available only in select AWS regions.
 For information, see Amazon EC2 Pricing.
 Your Databricks deployment must reside in a supported region to launch GPU-enabled clusters.

 - Due to Amazon spot instance price surges, GPU spot instances are difficult to retain.
 Use on-demand if needed.

-- The default on-demand limit for P2 instances is one.
-You might need to request a limit increase in order to create GPU-enabled clusters.
+- You might need to request a limit increase in order to create GPU-enabled clusters.

-Databricks installs the NVIDIA software required to use GPUs on Spark driver and worker instances.
-This software includes:
+Databricks installs the NVIDIA driver and libraries required to use GPUs on Spark driver and worker instances: